smaclell/smaclell.github.io/_drafts/introdution-to-dependency-injection.md

 Have no fear.
 In this post we will break down the powerful concepts surrounding Dependency Injection.

-Let's start with some really simple classes:
+Let's start with some simple classes:

 {% highlight csharp %}
 public class Foo {